High School Dyslexia IEP Lesson Plans | SPED Lesson Planner

 Accommodations remove barriers without lowering standards.
 Modifications change what is taught or assessed and should be used sparingly at the high-school level to protect diploma options.
 Align accommodations with the IEP and document them consistently.

-• Access to audio, TTS, and captions for all lengthy reading assignments, including digital textbooks and primary sources.
+• Access to audio, text-to-speech, and captions for all lengthy reading assignments, including digital textbooks and primary sources.

 • Extended time for reading-intensive tasks and assessments, with testing in a low-distraction setting when needed.